IgorMitiukliaev/APP6_RetailAnalitycs_v2.0_Web_Python/README.md

 ## Part 2.
 Authorization

-It is necessary to implement user authorization.
+You need to implement user authorization.

 The application must support 2 roles: *Administrator* and *Visitor* and grant certain rights according to the role: